 She was named an American Fellow of The English Concert and Juilliard Fellow of Mercury in 2018, as well as the winner of The Juilliard School's 2017 Historical Performance Concerto Competition, in which capacity she performed Vivaldi's "Il Grosso Mogul" concerto with Juilliard415 and Nicholas McGegan at Alice Tully Hall.
 An audience favorite, Ms. Youssefian was named Best Recital Soloist of the 2019-2020 season by the San Francisco Classical Voice Audience Choice Awards.

 Ms. Youssefian also has a growing reputation as a pedagogue.
 She has served as a guest lecturer at NYU Steinhardt School and San Francisco Community College, and as a guest instructor for Ars Lyrica Houston and Oberlin Baroque Performance Institute.
 She also teaches violin privately and at the Music Conservatory of Westchester.

 Ms. Youssefian studied with Marilyn McDonald at Oberlin Conservatory, and completed a master’s degree in Violin Performance at Rice University’s Shepherd School of Music with Kenneth Goldsmith.
 While at Rice she was selected to perform Berio Corale with the Shepherd School Contemporary Ensemble.
-She is a recent graduate of The Juilliard School's Historical Performance Program, where she studied with Cynthia Roberts, Elizabeth Blumenstock, and Rachel Podger.
-In her free time, Ms. Youssefian enjoys spending time with her fiancé Jared and their cats Jimmy and Django, reading Stephen King novels, and rocking out to The Rolling Stones.
+She earned a master's degree from The Juilliard School's Historical Performance Program, where she studied with Cynthia Roberts, Elizabeth Blumenstock, and Rachel Podger.
+In her free time, Ms. Youssefian enjoys spending time with her husband and son.